alexnathanson/solar-protocol/utilities/portforwarding-test/README.md

 ## 3) Disable port forwarding

-Do not leave port forwarding enabled, particularly for SSH unless you have a proper security measures in place.
+Once the test has been successfully completed, do not leave port forwarding enabled unless you have the proper security measures in place.
 Go back through step 1 and disable both HTTP and SSH port forwarding.

 ## Create a server for testing